Section D2: Disciplinary - On Field

 D2:15 Any letter sent by a Charged Individual in his own defence shall be read to the On Field Operational Rules Tribunal provided it is received by the Board (c/o the Operations Department) prior to the On Field Operational Rules Tribunal meeting.

 D2:16 DVD recordings of all Matches shall be despatched by the home Club as follows (unless directed otherwise by the RFL): (i) where the home Club is a Super League Club, by courier or in person to RLHQ to arrive no later than midnight on the Sunday evening of the weekend on which the Match is played; and (ii) where the home Club is a Championship Club, to RLHQ by guaranteed next day delivery sent on the first working day following the match in question, and in all cases as set out in Section B1 of these Rules.
-Any home Club not forwarding a DVD of a Match in accordance with this paragraph or, where requested, not despatching a videotape or DVD in time to reach the appropriate hearing, shall be liable to a fine not exceeding £1,000.
+Any home Club not forwarding a DVD or footage in a suitable electronic format of a Match in accordance with this paragraph or, where requested, not despatching a DVD or footage in a suitable electronic format in time to reach the appropriate hearing, shall be liable to a fine not exceeding £1,000.

-D2:17 Any additional DVD footage which is available may be put forward in evidence provided that the Charged Individual has notified the Board (c/o the Operations Department) that he intends to do so by 12.00 noon on the day of the relevant On Field Operational Rules Tribunal meeting.
-The Charged Individual shall use his best endeavours to provide a copy of such footage to the Operations Department prior to the On Field Operational Rules Tribunal meeting.
+D2:17 Any additional DVD footage of the incident which is available may be put forward in evidence provided that the Charged Individual has notified the Board (c/o the Operations Department) that he intends to do so by 12.00 noon on the day of the relevant On Field Operational Rules Tribunal meeting.
+The Charged Individual shall use his best endeavours to provide a copy of such footage to the Operations Department prior to the On Field Operational Rules Tribunal meeting..